nathanieltooley/ample-rp/README.md

 ## Troubleshooting
 Logs will be stored on Windows in "AppData\Roaming\ample\config\logs", and on Linux at "~/.config/ample/config/logs."
-Setting the environment variable "AMPLE_DEBUG" will print debug logging info.
+Setting the environment variable "AMPLE_DEBUG" will print debug logging info but will require resetting the program.

 ## Building from source
 You will need [Rust](https://rustup.rs/) installed.
 After that, clone the repo onto your computer.